-Steve Gaskin is a principal in the Insights for Innovation practice area of Applied Marketing Science (AMS), where he conducts primary and secondary quantitative research for the consumer packaged goods, automotive, high-tech, telecommunications, pharmaceutical, financial services and other industries.
+Steve Gaskin is a consultant in the Insights for Innovation practice area of Applied Marketing Science (AMS), where he conducts primary and secondary quantitative research for the consumer packaged goods, automotive, high-tech, telecommunications, pharmaceutical, financial services and other industries.
 Additionally, since 2011, Steve has served as an expert witness for several legal cases involving marketing science and consumer behavior.

 With more than 30 years experience, Steve has developed proprietary models for measuring the sales lift from trade promotions at the store-item level, as well as models for household-level targeting for major consumer packaged goods manufacturers and grocery chains.
 He also implemented the first commercial application of Fastpace, a new adaptive conjoint analysis technique developed as part of MIT’s Virtual Customer Initiative.
 The journal article describing FastPace was published in Marketing Science and won the John D. C. Little Award for Best Marketing Science Paper for 2003.